What State and Local Governments Need to Know About Risks in Google Workspace and Office 365

 SaaS data loss is rarely caused by a vendor’s infrastructure issues.
 It is most commonly caused on the customer’s side, in three scenarios:

 - Human error (misconfiguration of retention policies, improper data loads that overwrite good data with bad at compute speed, end user accidental deletions).
-Aberdeen Research notes that 64% of all data loss is caused by human error; in our interviews with G Suite and Office 365 sysadmins, we’ve heard stories confirming how common human error is.
+Aberdeen Research notes that 64% of all data loss is caused by human error; in our interviews with Google Workspace and Office 365 sysadmins, we’ve heard stories confirming how common human error is.
 For example, one government agency we spoke with told us how setup errors led to the loss of more than 200 tenants in Office 365.

 - Malicious activity (disgruntled employees or other authorized users, malware including ransomware).
 Government sysadmins are familiar with the risks posed by disgruntled employees.
 They may not be as familiar with the rise in government ransomware attacks.
-The central issue for those using collaboration apps such as G Suite and Office 365 is the “folder grenade” – when a document or email is shared, and the ransomware encryption spreads from one shared folder or document through every shared folder or document, at compute speed.
+The central issue for those using collaboration apps such as Google Workspace and Office 365 is the “folder grenade” – when a document or email is shared, and the ransomware encryption spreads from one shared folder or document through every shared folder or document, at compute speed.
 This may have been why the malware lock-out spread so quickly through recent victims’ systems.

 What you can do now to mitigate the risks